 Expense ratio, entry load, exit load are a few costs related to Mutual Funds investment that you must know before investing.
 Furthermore, you have to pay a commission to the fund manager for actively managing your investment portfolio.
 You also have to bear an expense ratio, which can reduce your overall returns.
 Remember to check all costs thoroughly before investing.

 Before investing in Mutual Funds, you must ensure you familiarise yourself with a sound Mutual Fund investment guide.
 You can find literature surrounding how to start investing in Mutual Funds online through dedicated investment websites, blogs, videos, etc. So, ensure you check out the various Mutual Fund guides online before investing.

 Save your time and energy by investing in Mutual Funds online.
-Download the digibank app to start the paperless process of creating your savings account and be one step closer to investing in Mutual Funds.
+Download the digibank app and start the paperless process to open bank account online and be one step closer to investing in Mutual Funds.